-Government Grant Performance obligation Activity Based Funding (ABF) paid as National Weighted Activity Unit (NWAU) NWAU funding commenced 1 July 2021 and supersedes WIES for acute, sub-acute and state-wide services (which includes specified grants, state-wide services and teaching and training).
-Services not transitioning at this time include mental health and small rural services.
-NWAU is a measure of health service activity expressed as a common unit against which the national efficient price (NEP) is paid.
+Government Grant Performance obligation Activity Based Funding (ABF) paid as National Weighted Activity Unit (NWAU) NWAU is a measure of health service activity expressed as a common unit against which the national efficient price (NEP) is paid.
 The performance obligations for NWAU are the number and mix of admissions, emergency department presentations and outpatient episodes, and is weighted for clinical complexity.
 Revenue is recognised at point in time, which is when a patient is discharged.
 Commonwealth Residential Aged Care Grants Funding is provided for the provision of care for aged care residents within facilities at Terang and Mortlake Health Service.
 The performance obligations include provision of residential accommodation and care from nursing staff and personal care workers.
 Revenue is recognised at the point in time when the service is provided within the residential aged care facility.